davidfstr/dafoster.net/_posts/2013-01-15-things-i-wish-i-knew-before-working-in-industry.md

 industry.
 I have found his advice to be very useful at various points during my career.
 Sadly I have lost the presenter's name.

-Here is my outline of his presentation. **Emphasized** points are ones I've found to be particularly useful.
+Here is my outline of his presentation, updated for 2021.
+**Emphasized** points are ones I've found to be particularly useful.

 ### Technology

-* Future: integration
+* Future: integration[^2021-apple-soc]
 * Needed: ease-of-use & less complexity
 * Do *not* reinvent wheels!
     * you'll never finish the project

+[^2021-apple-soc]: Apple has always been smart about creating integrated products and experiences.
+In 2020 Apple announced the M1, an ARM system-on-chip (SOC) with *incredible* performance.
+[The internet exploded.](https://singhkays.com/blog/apple-silicon-m1-black-magic/)

 ### Technical Knowledge

 * Learn to learn
 * Don't need to take a class to learn something
-* Learn a little about a lot of things
+* Learn a little about a lot of things[^2021-generalists]
-* Read news highlights from worthwhile sources
+* Read news highlights from worthwhile sources[^2021-news]

+[^2021-generalists]: I lean toward having a breadth of knowledge or being a generalist.
+But it's also to have a deep specialization in one or two areas too.
+[The T-Shaped Engineer](https://alexkondov.com/the-t-shaped-engineer/) gives more insight into the tradeoffs of having generalist vs. specialist skills.
+[^2021-news]: For news of general interest to technologists I like [Hacker News](https://news.ycombinator.com/).
+There's also frequently a [subreddit](https://www.reddit.com/) for most topics.
+For example I've been liking [r/django](https://www.reddit.com/r/django/) recently for Django-related information.

 ### Problem Solving